How To Ace The Columbia Business School Interview

 Your notes should include questions to expect and resources that can help you prepare for your interview, such as this article.
 Once you’ve completed your notes, practice reading your responses out loud.
 This will help you remember what you wrote down.

-You should also get someone else to ask you the questions in a random order to get an experience more closely resembling the actual interview, which is best to do with an expert who can provide you with immediate feedback following your mock interview.
+You should also get someone else to ask you the questions in a random order to get an experience more closely resembling the actual interview.
+It is best to do this with an expert who can provide you with immediate feedback following your mock interview.

 The advice in this article will help you effectively use your time while preparing for your Columbia Business School interview.
 Now that you know how to ace the Columbia Business School interview, it will ensure you have great answers ready to go.